 Join a club/society

 Maybe you have a talent for art, or you're an avid gamer, or you’re a fluent French speaker who's looking for like-minded friends.
 That’s where clubs and societies come in.
 In my first year, I didn’t know many people and there was no one from my hometown in B.C. who came to Dal.
 It was a struggle for me to find friends.
 But after joining a couple of societies, things started to look up for me and I met a ton of people that I now call my friends.
 You can’t expect to be friends with everyone in your society, or even make friends right away, but at least you’re out there and making yourself available!
 Also, you’ll have a ton of fun in a society/club!

 When I first came to Dal, the thing that held me back the most was thinking that I wasn’t active or extroverted enough to make and maintain new friendships.
 I felt like since I wasn’t naturally enthusiastic, I would be the killjoy of the group.
 That mindset made me feel more stressed than anything.
 If you’re introverted, just know that it’s not a bad thing and if your friends think you’re boring to hang out with, they’re not really your friends to begin with.

 Be true to yourself and what you want

 Don’t force yourself to do things that you don’t want to do.
-If your friends invite you to a huge party, but you don’t really want to go, then don’t.
+If your friends invite you to a party, but you don’t really want to go, then don’t.
 If you don’t feel like following your friends on a spontaneous adventure across town, then don’t.
-There’s a difference between putting yourself out there and trying something new and forcing yourself to do something you really don't want to.
-Remember that it's totally OK to be alone.
+There’s a difference between putting yourself out there and trying something new and forcing yourself to do something you really don't want to do.
+Remember that it's totally OK to spend some time alone.
 Do what makes you feel comfortable!